Video of Pelosi brings renewed attention to 'cheapfakes'

 WHAT POLICIES FROM SOCIAL MEDIA COMPANIES GOVERN THESE VIDEOS?

-Facebook, Google and Twitter have all been emphasizing their efforts to cut down on disinformation on their sites leading up to the election, hoping to avoid some of the backlash generated by rampant misinformation on social media during the 2016 election.
+Facebook, Google and Twitter have all been emphasizing their efforts to cut down on disinformation on their services, hoping to avoid some of the backlash generated by rampant misinformation on social media during the 2016 election.

 But the video of Pelosi does not violate existing policies, both Twitter and Facebook said.
 Facebook has rules that prohibit so-called “deepfake” videos, which the company says are both misleading and use artificial intelligence technology to make it seem like someone authentically “said words that they did not actually say.”